 Happy birthday!
-By 26 you've got quite a few life milestones under your belt.
+By 26, you've got quite a few life milestones under your belt.
 Now here's another one: shopping for health insurance.
-Thanks to the Patient Protection and Affordable Care Act, young adults can stay on their parents’ health insurance plans until they turn 26—no matter if they are married, have children of their own, or live in a different state.
-Provisions such as these have helped more people obtain health insurance, though coverage rates have fallen in recent years.
+Under the Patient Protection and Affordable Care Act, young adults can stay on their parents’ health insurance plans until they turn 26 — even if they are married, have children of their own or live in a different state.

-But with your 26th birthday approaching, you may need to make decisions about how to stay insured.
+But at age 26, you may need to make decisions about how to stay insured.

 Chances are, you're a first-time health insurance shopper.
 Here’s what you need to know about your options for health insurance after age 26.

-For the most part, 26 is the magic number to buy your own health insurance, but there are exceptions.
-New York state, for example, allows people who are under 30 and unmarried to stay on their parents’ health insurance plans.
+For the most part, 26 is the age when you're required to buy your own health insurance, but there are exceptions.
+New York State, for example, allows people who are under 30 and unmarried to stay on their parents’ health insurance plans.
 New Jersey lets unmarried and childless residents do the same until age 31.